maxpetts/netify/readme.md

-# A better spotify
+# Netify 🎧
-An improved spotify client, written in Deno.
+An improved spotify client, written in Deno 🦖.

 ## Problem Statement